coder-clan/whistle-parent/README.md

 <code>FailedEventRetrier</code> will periodically retrieve unconfirmed events from the database and re-put them into the
 BlockingQueue.

-For consuming, the Whistle will look for all Spring Beans that are instances of <code>EventConsumer</code> and wrap them with <code>ConsumerWrapper</code>
+For consuming, the Whistle will look for all Spring Beans implementing <code>EventConsumer</code>, and config system properties for these beans to let Spring Cloud Stream to use them for consuming.
+Check <code>WhistleConfiguration.registerEventConsumers()</code> for details.
-, and registers these ConsumerWrappers to Spring as Spring Beans.
-The Spring Cloud Stream will use these
-<code>ConsumerWrapper</code> Beans to consume events from MQ.

 ## How to use Whistle.